William Goebel Dolly Face doll mold 521, kid body, 21" tall

 which is also when Goebel

 began producing fine bisque dolls of all kinds; small all bisque dolls,

 shoulder or socket heads on kid or composition jointed bodies, bent limb

-character Baby dolls, half dolls, bathing beauties, ballerinas, Bécassine
+character Baby dolls, half dolls, bathing beauties, ballerinas and Bécassine

-the WG initials, as shown below.
+the WG initials mark, see below.
 Goebel also supplied